This lesson provides an introduction to the 2 5 1 progression.

 Some keys (C and Am) don’t have any sharps or flats in their key signature.
 Some (G and Em, F and Dm,) only have one.

 Key signatures can change during the course of the music.
-A change in the key signature usually represents a more permanent change of key than a brief change of tonal center during a passage of music.
+A change in the key signature usually represents a longer, or permanent, change of key rather than a brief change of tonal center.

 Major and Minor 2 5 1 Progressions